Classes

 Class Listings

 Contact us to be added to a waitlist or to be notified when courses are added to the schedule!
-FALL DATES WILL BE ANNOUNCED IN APRIL 2024.
+2025 Dates will be announced mid Fall.

 8-Day Arm Chair Course – $1800